liu227857/BEM/README.md

 <br clear="both" >

-This repository provides an implementation of a parameterization balancing between angle and area distortion of open triangular meshes.
+This repository provides an implementation for parameterization of open triangular meshes.balancing angle and area distortion.

 If you use this code in your own work, please cite the following paper: